Andrea/andrea.github.io/_posts/2009-03-02-presenting-at-developer-developer-develop-belfast.markdown

 Hi there

 I received an email yesterday confirming I will be presenting "An Introduction to Monorail" in Developer Develop Belfast the 4th of April.
-I m really excited with this.
+I'm really excited with this.

 I just would like to say Thanks to you.
 And by you i mean people who are reading this :) because possibly you voted for my session.